Mato Neretljak

-Mato Neretljak (born 3 June 1979) is a Croatian professional football manager and former professional player who is the manager of Bosnian club Zvijezda Gradačac.
+Mato Neretljak (born 3 June 1979) is a Croatian professional football manager and former professional player who is the manager of First League of FBiH club Stupčanica.

 Club career

 Neretljak started his professional career in 1999 with HNK Orašje.
 In 2000, he transferred to NK Osijek for which he played until 2002.

 Then he transferred to Hajduk Split and spent three seasons with the club before leaving it for South Korean club Suwon Samsung Bluewings in 2005.

 In 2009, he moved to Japanese club Omiya Ardija.

 On 23 May 2012, he signed for HNK Rijeka on a two-year contract.
 In 2014, he announced his retirement.

 In his career, he won many titles with Hajduk Split, Suwon Bluewings and even one Herzeg-Bosnia Cup with Orašje.

 International career

 Neretljak won eight international caps for the Croatia U21 national team in 2000 and 2001.
 While still playing for the U21 national team, he also made his full international debut for Croatia in a friendly match against Greece on 25 April 2001 in Varaždin, where he came on as a substitute for Boris Živković in the 88th minute.

 His competitive international debut for Croatia came on 15 November 2003 in the UEFA Euro 2004 qualifying play-offs against Slovenia, where he played the entire 90 minutes in the first leg in Zagreb, which ended in a 1-1 draw.
 On 18 February 2004, he scored his only international goal for Croatia in their 2-1 defeat against Germany in Split.
 He was also part of the Croatian squad at the UEFA Euro 2004 finals in Portugal, but did not appear in any of the team's three group matches before they were knocked out of the tournament.

 After the UEFA Euro 2004 finals, he only appeared in 4 international friendlies for Croatia, including both of their matches at the 2006 Carlsberg Cup in Hong Kong.
 He won a total of 10 international caps for the national team, 9 of which were in friendly matches.
 His final international was a February 2006 Carlsberg Cup match against hosts Hong Kong.